Hike up the tallest mountain in Vietnam, kayak through the scenic Halong Bay, and explore an elusive “theme park” in the mountains.

 How to get there: From Hue city centre, walk ~20 mins to the entrance.
 Alternatively, take a private charter or motorbike to the Imperial City.
 Parking at the east exit costs 25,000₫ (~S$1.50).

 Royal Tombs: There are a total of seven royal tombs dispersed around Hue.
-Visiting all the tombs require a full day.
+Visiting all the tombs requires a full day.
 However, if you only have time to visit one, the Khai Dinh Royal Tomb is the most lavish of them all.
-There’s a huge compound with a three-storied palace to explore.
+There’s a huge compound with a three-story palace to explore.

-Thien Mu Pagoda: The seven-storey Thien Mu Pagoda is an iconic landmark that overlooks beautiful landscaped gardens.
+Thien Mu Pagoda: The seven-storey Thien Mu Pagoda is an iconic landmark that overlooks beautifully landscaped gardens.
 It also doubles as a tranquil sunset spot as it’s right beside the Perfume River.

 How to get there: From Hue city centre, it’s a ~10 min Grab or motorbike ride.

-Address: 3 Trần Cao Vân, Vĩnh Ninh, Thành phố Huế, Thừa Thiên Huế
+Address: 3 Trần Cao Vân, Vĩnh Ninh, Thành phố Huế, Thừa Thiên Huế, Vietnam

-Getting around Hue: The best way to get around is by renting your own motorbike (~US$6/day).
-You don’t need a motorcycle licence, but do drive carefully (especially in the city centre)!
+Getting around Hue: The best way to get around is by renting your own motorbike (~S$8/day).
+You don’t need a motorcycle licence in Vietnam, but do drive carefully (especially in the city centre)!
 Grab rides and taxis can be difficult to get, especially when you’re far away from the city centre.
 Alternatively, hire a convenient private car charter and customise your itinerary to see Hue’s attractions.

 Make Your Way to Hoi An